 The accompanying financial statements contemplate the realization of assets and satisfaction of liabilities in the normal course of business.
 There can be no assurance that the plans discussed above will be successful or that the Company will become profitable or generate positive cash flows.
 If the Company fails to significantly increase revenues, collect accounts receivable balances and reduce costs, it will continue to experience losses and negative cash flows from operations.
 Consequently, assets and liabilities might not be realized and settled in the normal course of business.
-The Company may be required to seek additional financing in the future.
-The Company cannot predict with any certainty as to if or when we might need to seek additional financing, however, management believes such financing will not be required before 2003.
-If the Company needs additional financing there can be no assurance that such financing will be available on acceptable terms or, at all.
+The Company is currently evaluating additional financing alternatives.
+The Company cannot predict with any certainty as to if or when we obtain such additional financing, however, management currently believes such financing will occur in the 3rd or 4th Quarter of 2002.
+There can be no assurance that such financing will be available on acceptable terms or, at all.